jbyorke/jbyorke/README.md

 - 👋 Hi, I’m @jbyorke
 - 👀 I’m interested in Running, Reading, Coding and Dogs.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently undertaking an apprenticeship in Artificial Intelligence and Data Science at Northeastern University London.
 - 😄 Pronouns: he/him

 <!---